Properness of nilprogressions and the persistence of polynomial growth of given degree: Introduction

-\textsc{Strategy of the argument.} When $A\subset\Z$, Theorem \ref{thm:nilp.Frei} is essentially the classical Freiman--Ruzsa theorem \cite{freiman,ruzsa.Z}, and the refinement to Theorem \ref{thm:nilp.Frei.proper} is originally due to Bilu \cite{bilu}.
-Bilu's approach was to take the progression given by the Freiman--Ruzsa theorem and then to transform it into an $m$-proper progression (the upper-triangular form condition is vacuous in the abelian setting).
+\textsc{Overview of the argument.} When $A\subset\Z$, \cref{thm:nilp.Frei,thm:nilp.Frei.proper} are essentially the classical Freiman--Ruzsa theorem \cite{freiman,ruzsa.Z}.
+See also Bilu \cite[\S3]{bilu} for a refinement of \cref{thm:nilp.Frei} to Theorem \ref{thm:nilp.Frei.proper} in this case.
+The approach of this refinement is to take the progression given by \cref{thm:nilp.Frei} and then to transform it into an $m$-proper progression (the upper-triangular form condition is vacuous in the abelian setting).

-Let us give a very brief overview of Bilu's argument.
-He starts with the observation that an abelian progression $P$ of rank $r$ is the image of a box $B\subset\Z^r$ under a homomorphism $\pi:\Z^r\to\Z$.
+Let us give a very brief overview of this argument.
+One starts with the observation that an abelian progression $P$ of rank $r$ is the image of a box $B\subset\Z^r$ under a homomorphism $\pi:\Z^r\to\Z$.
 If $P$ is not $m$-proper then that means that there is some point $x\in2mB$ such that $\pi(x)=0$, and so $P$ is also the homomorphic image of some lattice convex body $B'\subset\Z^r/\langle x\rangle$.
-Bilu then uses some geometry of numbers to show that $B'$ can be efficiently contained in a box $B''\subset\Z^r/\langle x\rangle$, and so $P$ is efficiently contained in the homomorphic image of a box of dimension $r-1$, which is by definition a progression of dimension $r-1$.
-Theorem \ref{thm:nilp.Frei.proper} in this case therefore follows by induction.
+One then uses some geometry of numbers to show that $B'$ can be efficiently contained in a box $B''\subset\Z^r/\langle x\rangle$, and so $P$ is efficiently contained in the homomorphic image of a box of dimension $r-1$, which is by definition a progression of dimension $r-1$.
+Theorem \ref{thm:nilp.Frei.proper} for $G=\Z$ then follows by induction.

 The central strategy of the present paper is to run a similar argument in the nilpotent case.
-We note in Remark \ref{rem:free.image} that a nilpotent progression is the homomorphic image of a certain type of box in a lattice in a nilpotent Lie group, and then in Sections \ref{sec:geom-of-nos} and \ref{sec:gen.of.progs} we adapt Bilu's geometry of numbers arguments to this setting.
+We note in Remark \ref{rem:free.image} that a nilpotent progression is the homomorphic image of a certain type of box in a lattice in a nilpotent Lie group, and then in Sections \ref{sec:geom-of-nos} and \ref{sec:gen.of.progs} we adapt the geometry-of-numbers argument described above to this setting.

 This approach ultimately yields the following result, which we prove in Section \ref{sec:Bilu} (in fact, we prove Theorem \ref{thm:nilp.bilu.detailed}, which is a slightly more detailed version of Theorem \ref{thm:nilp.bilu}). \begin{theorem} Let $P_0$ be a nilpotent progression of rank $r$ and step $s$.
 Then for every $m,C>0$ there exists an $m$-proper ordered coset progression $HP$, of total rank at most $O_{r,s}(1)$ and in $C$-upper-triangular form, and a set $X\subset\langle P_0\rangle$ with $|X|\ll_{r,s}1$ such that $P_0\subset XHP\subset P_0^{O_{r,s,C,m}(1)}$. \end{theorem} \begin{proof}[Proof of Theorem \ref{thm:nilp.Frei.proper}] Theorem \ref{thm:nilp.Frei.proper} follows immediately from Theorems \ref{thm:nilp.Frei} and \ref{thm:nilp.bilu}. \end{proof}